 - Applications require the approval of the applicant's employing institution, but are not limited to those of any particular status (e.g. Lecturer, Professor etc).

 - Applications may be made by independent scholars and retired scholars.

-- Proposals should be for one or two-day conferences that will take place at the British Academy’s own premises in London, or at other British venues or online.
+- Proposals should be for conferences that will take place over one to two days at a venue in the UK, or up to three days if online-only.
 Convenors should indicate their preferred choice of venue in their proposal.
-Please note that we will not entertain proposals for conferences longer than two days, unless the principal proposer can indicate that they have funds to cover the cost of these additional days or unless the conference is to be held online (for online conferences, the Academy will support occasions up to three days in length).
+Please note that we will not entertain proposals for in-person conferences longer than two days, unless the principal proposer can indicate that they have funds to cover the cost of these additional days.

 - Proposals should be for conferences which disseminate new research in the humanities and social sciences.
 Interdisciplinary and multidisciplinary proposals are particularly welcome, as are proposals that show the connection between our disciplines and the natural sciences.